mathieu-benoit/hello-humanitec/docs/gke-advanced.md

     --auto-allocate-nat-external-ips
 ```

-## [PA-GCP] Deploy the Nginx Ingress controller
+## [PE-GCP] Deploy the Nginx Ingress controller

-As Platform Admin, in Google Cloud.
+As Platform Engineer, in Google Cloud.

 Deploy the Nginx Ingress Controller:
 ```bash